Rep. Van Drew to Newsmax: Biden's Gun Control Law Plea 'Fake'

 Meanwhile, the call to take assault-style guns away just means potential shooters would find another way to make their attack happen.

-"[They're] going to use going to use hunting rifles, and people have done mass murders with machetes or even with vehicles," said Van Drew.
-"The bottom line is the Democratic party, step by step truly wants to take our guns away
+"[They're] going to use hunting rifles, and people have done mass murders with machetes or even with vehicles," said Van Drew.
+"The bottom line is the Democratic party, step by step, truly wants to take our guns away.

 The congressman also called the push to ban assault-type weapons and high-capacity ammunition magazines a "non-starter because it's not going to work."